coleman399/DillonColeman_PortfolioWebsite_Backend/README.md

 			- Under Settings, Select Container Registry
 			- Container type = Single Container, Select Managed identity, your container registry, the image, tag = latest, and Turn on Continuous deployment
 		- Save
+- Navigate to your Azure Database for MySQL flexible server, using the left navigation under settings, select Connect - Click MySQL Workbench and follow the instructions to connect to your database
 - Back in Visual Studio, using the production launch settings, run the api and confirm vault secrets are being read and connection to the database
 	- if you are struggling to connect to vault,
 	    - right click Connected Services within PortfolioBackend and select Manage Connected Services